t6george/NESS/README.md

 Arrow Keys - (D-Pad)
 ```
 ## The Name
 I didn't want this to just be another NES emulator ;) so I just titled it after my favorite programming language (and the one I used to build this project), C++.
-Also, NES++ more than just an emulator - it is a competitive gaming environment for retro enthusiasts!
+Also, NESS more than just an emulator - it is a competitive gaming environment for retro enthusiasts!

 My journey in emulation began in Summer 2018, when I built a [Chip8 Interpreter](https://github.com/t6george/Chip8Emulator), but my interests in retro tech began in my pre-teen years.
 At this point, I may as well get started on a Super Nintendo Emulator.
 However, the 8-bit NES proved to be quite a challenging project -
 I can only imagine the hardware quirks, volume of instructions, and graphical rendering that goes behind the 16-bit SNES.
 Before I embark on